 - Yes, I can legally share my personal story and photos that I own.

 - Will I ever be unbroken enough to have an intimate relationship?
 I don’t know.
 Not so far.
 Whether I like it or not, whether any of you like it or not, Julian Williams broke something inside of me.
 It’s not easy to admit that.
 I want to be the victor and say that I beat him.
 Maybe someday.
 I’m focused on other things right now and trying to use my experience for good.

 - Update as of 9/8/2014: Julian still stalks me the only way he has access to — anonymously.
-He creates fake Twitter and Facebook accounts with photos of women pretending to be people who know him and have questions.
+He creates fake Twitter and Facebook accounts pretending to be women who are dating him and found my story.
 I’ve come to recognize it and am able to handle it quickly.

 Here is Leslie’s story: